 Newton's approach starts from an almost complete universal viewpoint, incasu from our solar system.

 Newton's approach can be summarised in three steps: (1) Observations (2) Calculations (3) Predictions.
 This is one cycle.
-This cylcle can be repeated as many times as you like.

 The purpose of this strategy has basical two reasons: (1) To calculate the initial conditions at a specific moment (2) to calculate the masses of the objects involved.